-(3) Workplace fraud deprives our communities of much-needed revenue.
-It is estimated that the state loses as much as \$20 million a year to the Unemployment Insurance Trust Fund due to misclassification.3 Millions of dollars in tax revenues are also lost to the general fund.
+- (2) Workplace fraud unfairly disadvantages employers who play by the rules.
+Responsible employers lose a competitive edge because their payroll costs are higher than employers who manipulate the system.
+Responsible employers also pay higher Workers' Compensation premiums and Unemployment Insurance tax on behalf of those who fail to pay. - (3) Workplace fraud deprives our communities of much-needed revenue.
+It is estimated that the state loses as much as \$22 million a year to the Unemployment Insurance Trust Fund due to misclassification.3 Millions of dollars in tax revenues are also lost to the general fund.